dilanka-rathnasiri/blog/k8s_series/2_k8s_pods.md

     app.kubernetes.io/name: MyApp
 spec:
   containers:
     - name: myapp-container
       image: busybox:1.28
       command: ['sh', '-c', 'echo The app is running! && sleep 3600']
   initContainers:
     - name: init-myservice
       image: busybox:1.28
       command: ['sh', '-c', "until nslookup myservice.$(cat /var/run/secrets/kubernetes.io/serviceaccount/namespace).svc.cluster.local; do echo waiting for myservice; sleep 2; done"]
     - name: init-mydb
       image: busybox:1.28
       command: ['sh', '-c', "until nslookup mydb.$(cat /var/run/secrets/kubernetes.io/serviceaccount/namespace).svc.cluster.local; do echo waiting for mydb; sleep 2; done"]
 ```

-- Init containers are defined inside `initContainers` section
-- In the above example init-myservice and init-mydb are init containers
+* In the above example `init-myservice` and `init-mydb` are init containers
-- Init container run sequentially in the order of `initContainers` section of the manifest file
-- Only one init container runs at a time
+* Containers will run in the following order,
-- So, `init-myservice` container starts first and runs to the completion
+  1. `init-myservice` init container starts first and runs to completion
-- After successfully completing `init-myservice` init container, `init-mydb` init container starts and runs to the completion
+  2. After successfully completing `init-myservice` init container, `init-mydb` init container starts and runs to the completion
-- After successfully completing `init-mydb` init container, `myapp-container` container starts
+  3. After successfully completing `init-mydb` init container, `myapp-container` container starts
-- If an init container fails, it will be restarted until succeeded
-- However, we can control the restart behavior by using `restartPolicy` of the pod
-- If an init container fails, the whole pod will fail

 ## Summary

+In this article, we covered the basics of Kubernetes pods.
+We looked at what pods are, how they can encapsulate one or more containers, and the different types of containers that can run within a pod, including sidecar and init containers.

 ## References